arlobelshee/connectionwith.us/content/conversation/index.md

 subtitle = "You can participate too!"
 +++

 Lots of comment streams.
-Like a forum, sort of.
-Perhaps actually more like a forum than a blog; who knows.
-A Blorum?
+Totally a forum.
+The blog-like thing is actually the Journey pages.